0xnirmal/Sample-Progression-Discovery/README.md

 # Advanced Topics in Genomic Data Analysis- Mini Project 2 #

-# Part I: Rewriting Methods #
-Original excerpt from ["RSEM: accurate transcript quantification from RNA-Seq data with or without a reference genome"](https://d1b10bmlvqabco.cloudfront.net/attach/j6zot2yz1ti44r/j783o2sgiadfq/j9e774zkefp6/RSEM_Transcript_Quantification.pdf) by Li et al:
-> Gibbs sampling:

-> In addition to computing ML estimates, RSEM uses a Bayesian version of its model to compute PME and 95% CIs of abundances.
-In the Bayesian model, the θ parameters are treated as latent random variables with a Dirichlet prior distribution.
-The parameters of the Dirichlet distribution (a) are set to one, which makes the prior equivalent to a uniform distribution and the maximum a posteriori estimates of θ equal to the ML estimates.

-> RSEM computes PMEs and 95% CIs with a two-stage sampling process.
-First, a standard application of the collapsed Gibbs sampling algorithm is used to obtain a sampled set of count vectors, where each vector represents the number of fragments that are mapped to each transcript.
-During each round of the Gibbs sampling algorithm, the true mapping of each fragment is resampled given the current mappings of all other fragments.
-The initial mapping of each fragment is sampled according to the ML parameters computed by the EM algorithm.
-The algorithm is run to sample 1000 count vectors.

-Rewritten excerpt:
-> Gibbs sampling:

-> In the standard maximum likelihood (ML) approach for parameter estimation, typically only point estimates of the θ parameters are available.
-Therefore, RSEM also leverages a Bayesian approach in order to compute 95% credible intervals (CI) around the posterior mean estimate (PME).
-The prior distribution for the the θ parameters in the Bayesian approach are all Dirichlet prior distributions set to one.
-A Dirichlet distribution set to one is equivalent to a uniform distribution, meaning our prior is non-informative.
-As a consequence of this non-informative prior, the maximum a posteriori estimates of θ are equal to the ML estimates, with the added benefit of 95% CIs around the posterior mean.

-> RSEM computes the PMEs and 95% CIs for the Bayesian approach with a two-stage sampling process.
-First, a standard application of the collapsed Gibbs sampling algorithm is used to sample from the posterior distribution of count vectors.
-A sampled count vector represents the number of fragments that are mapped to each transcript.
-This allows us to easily construct CIs and a PME because we can simply compute quantiles of the sampled set of count vectors.
-For each iteration in the Gibbs sampling algorithm, the true mapping of each fragment is resampled given the current mappings of all other fragments.
-The initial mapping of each fragment is sampled according to the ML parameters computed by the EM algorithm.
-The algorithm is run with 1000 iterations.

 # Part II: Reproducibility #

 ## Running Instructions ##